Cheryl's Birthday: Incorrect solution

+Solution to the Cheryl's birthday puzzle had someone initially announced that Bernard did not know Cheryl's birthday.
+Line B1 cancel dates eliminated after that remark, A1 the elimination after Albert's first remark, leaving August 17 (Bernard must have been told "17" to be able to know for sure) as B2, with A2 confirming it for Albert.

 After the question went viral, some people suggested August 17 as an alternative answer to the question.
 This was rejected by the Singapore and Asian School Math Olympiads as an invalid answer.

 The solutions that arrive at this answer ignore that the latter part of:

 Albert: I don't know when Cheryl's birthday is, but I know that Bernard doesn't know too.

 conveys information to Bernard about how Albert was able to deduce this.
 Bernard would only have known the birthday if the date was unique, 18 or 19.
 Albert therefore is able to deduce that "Bernard doesn't know" because he heard a month that does not contain those dates (July or August).
 Realizing this, Bernard can rule out May and June, which allows him to arrive at a unique birthday even if he is given the dates 15 or 16, not just 17.

 The SASMO organizers pointed out that August 17 would be the solution if the sequence of statements instead began with Bernard saying that he did not know Cheryl's birthday:

 Bernard: I don't know when Cheryl's birthday is.

 Albert: I still don't know when Cheryl's birthday is.

 Bernard: At first I didn't know when Cheryl's birthday is, but I know now.

 Albert: Then I also know when Cheryl's birthday is.

+In this case, Bernard's first statement eliminates May 19 and June 18, and consequently June 17 (if Albert were told "June", he could have concluded it was June 17), leaving May 15 and 16 uneliminated unlike in the original.
+Albert's first statement eliminates dates left on multiple months, leaving August 17.
+Their second statements are redundant.

 It would also be the answer if the first statement were instead made by Cheryl:

 Cheryl: Bernard doesn't know when my birthday is.

 Albert: I still don't know when Cheryl's birthday is.

 Bernard: At first I didn't know when Cheryl's birthday is, but I know now.

 Albert: Then I also know when Cheryl's birthday is.

 Note: The final statements by Albert in the two alternative examples only completes a dialogue; they are not needed by the reader to determine Cheryl's birthday as August 17.